Skip to main content

 6. TreeHouse Point, Fall City

-Why just watch reruns of the TV show "Treehouse Masters" when you can tour TreeHouse Point, a renowned tree house hotel built by Pete Nelson and his crew?
+Why just watch reruns of “Treehouse Masters” when you can tour TreeHouse Point, a renowned tree house hotel built by Pete Nelson and his crew?

 Info: TreeHouse Point offers a handful of tours each week for $35 per person; the minimum recommended age is 4.
-Tours book up fairly far in advance and last one hour.
+Tours book up fairly far in advance so plan ahead for your visit.
+Tours last one hour.
 Overnight stays are geared toward adults.
 Guests must be 13 or older, and a tree house stay with shared bath can cost some $400 a night.
-You'll also need to book far in advance, as reservations fill up fast.
+You’ll also need to book far in advance, as reservations fill up fast.